 - Place the frozen kefir grains in the refrigerator overnight.

 - Once the grains have thawed, rinse the powdered milk off with fresh milk.

-- Drain and add a small amount of fresh milk, just enough to cover the grains and set on the counter to ferment for two days.
+- Drain and add a small amount of fresh milk, just enough to cover the grains, and set it on the counter to ferment for two days.

 **If it is water kefir, then add sugar water